Justin Wong: 2015

+2024

+Following the release of Marvel vs. Capcom Fighting Collection: Arcade Classics, several players claimed to be quitting and wanting refunds after facing Wong online in Marvel vs. Capcom 2.
+Wong reacted to Dexerto's article about him.

 Personal life

-Justin's engagement to Jacqueline Kwan was announced on July 28, 2018, and they have a daughter, Harper Wong.
-Justin Wong attended Murry Bergtraum High School for Business Careers and was often seen at the world-famous Chinatown Fair in Chinatown, Manhattan, where he would be seen playing Marvel VS Capcom 2 and sometimes Dance Dance Revolution.
+Justin's engagement to Jacqueline was announced on July 28, 2018, and they have a daughter.
+Justin Wong attended Murry Bergtraum High School for Business Careers and was often seen at the world-famous Chinatown Fair in Chinatown, Manhattan, where he would be seen playing Marvel vs. Capcom 2 and sometimes Dance Dance Revolution.

-As of 2022 he lives in Vancouver, British Columbia.
+As of 2022, he lives in Vancouver, British Columbia.